fortran-lang/fortls/README.md

 `fortls` has reached a point where it is feature complete and stable enough to be used in many modern Fortran projects without any issues.
-It does however still have fundamental limitations, namely its ability to understand all Fortran syntax that has been used throughout the 65+ years of the language. **The good news is that we have a plan to address this issue!**
+It does however still have fundamental limitations, namely its ability to understand all Fortran syntax and semantics that has been used throughout the 65+ years of the language. **The good news is that we have a plan to address this issue!**

 We are excited to announce that we are working on creating a new Fortran Language Server based on the actively developed [LFortran](https://lfortran.org/) compiler 🎉.